HNK Tomislav: Croatian Republic of Herzeg-Bosnia (1992–2001)

-Federation of Bosnia and Herzegovina
+Federation of Bosnia and Herzegovina (2001–present)

-The First League of the Federation of Bosnia and Herzegovina is one of the second football leagues in Bosnia and Herzegovina, gathering the football clubs from the Federation of Bosnia and Herzegovina, one of the two political entities of Bosnia and Herzegovina.
-The other second league is the First League of the Republika Srpska, the football league gathering the football clubs from Republika Srpska, the other political entity.
+The First League of the Federation of Bosnia and Herzegovina is one of the second-tier football leagues in Bosnia and Herzegovina, comprising football clubs from the Federation of Bosnia and Herzegovina, one of the two political entities of Bosnia and Herzegovina.
+The second league is the First League of the Republika Srpska, the football league that gathers clubs from Republika Srpska, the other political entity.
 Both leagues were formed in 2000.
 On the same principle, the third leagues were also formed, namely the Second League of the Federation of Bosnia and Herzegovina and the Second League of the Republika Srpska.
 These leagues are further divided into several groups.
-The Second League of the Federation of Bosnia and Herzegovina was divided into the groups North, Center, South, and West, with HNK Tomislav competing in the group Center.
+The Second League of the Federation of Bosnia and Herzegovina was divided into the groups North, Centre, South, and West, with HNK Tomislav competing in the group Centre.

-In the 2000–01 season, HNK Tomislav won the championship in the group Center and was followed by the Drinovci football club from Drinovci.
+In the 2000–01 season, HNK Tomislav won the championship in the Centre group, followed by the Drinovci football club from Drinovci.
 Tomislav played the qualifying game from the North group champion Mladost from Domaljevac and won with an aggregate score of 7–1, thus qualifying for the First League of the Federation of Bosnia and Herzegovina.

 In the 2001–02 season of the First League of the Federation of Bosnia and Herzegovina, Tomislav ended up 8th.
-The next season, Tomislav ended up 14th, and was again demoted to the Second League of the Federation of Bosnia and Herzegovina Center, where it competes today.
+The next season, Tomislav ended up 14th, and was again demoted to the Second League of the Federation of Bosnia and Herzegovina Centre, where it competes today.